Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ***Enumerator help***: you can include a description of the subtest assessment procedure for the enumerator’s benefit, or any other instruction that may not always need to be visible.
-This information can be collapsed/expanded by the enumerator with one touch on a “Help” button during data collection to avoid taking up screen space on devices.
+This information can be collapsed/expanded by the enumerator with one touch on a "Help" button during data collection to avoid taking up screen space on devices.
 This ensures that the information is easily accessible in case there is doubt as to how to administer the subtest and can provide